change font dimension

 Link(s): English

-Ministry of Education: University Education in Finland
+Ministry of Education: Higher Education in Finland

-Link(s): Swedish, Finnish, English
+Link(s): English, Finnish, Swedish

 Studying in Finland